HariYenuganti/Word-Analytics/README.md

 - Tailwind utilities are composed with CSS variables in `index.css`.
 Some global styles replace `@apply` for compatibility.
 - Dark mode toggles the `.dark` class on `<html>`; all tokenized colors respond.

 ---

+## CI

+- Workflow: `.github/workflows/ci.yml` runs as separate jobs: `lint`, `typecheck`, `format`, `test` (with coverage), and `build`.
+- Artifacts: coverage and `dist/` are uploaded on every run.
+- Concurrency is enabled to cancel superseded runs on the same ref.

+## Commits and Releases

+- Conventional Commits are enforced via Husky + Commitlint.
+  - Examples: `feat: add export button`, `fix(stats): correct emoji count)`, `chore(ci): adjust workflow`.
+- Semantic Release automates versioning and GitHub Releases on pushes to `main`.
+  - Determines version bump from commit history, updates `CHANGELOG.md`, creates a tag and GitHub Release.
+  - Release assets: a zipped production build `dist-<tag>.zip` and its `SHA256` checksum are attached.
+- A manual fallback workflow `Release` is available via Actions → "Run workflow" if needed.

+## Security Scanning (CodeQL)

+- CodeQL workflow lives at `.github/workflows/codeql.yml`.
+- If you use this advanced workflow, disable Code Scanning "Default setup" in repository Settings to avoid SARIF upload conflicts.
+- Public repositories can enable Code Scanning for free (Settings → Code security and analysis).

+## Branch Protection (recommended)

+Protect `main` to accept changes only via reviewed PRs and to block force pushes:

+- Require a pull request before merging; approvals: 1.
+- Require review from Code Owners (see below).
+- Require status checks to pass: `CI / lint`, `CI / typecheck`, `CI / format`, `CI / test`, `CI / build`.
+- Require branches to be up to date before merging.
+- Do not allow force pushes; do not allow deletions; enforce for administrators.

+## Code Owners

+- `./.github/CODEOWNERS` lists the repository owner as the code owner for all files, so your review is required when "Require review from Code Owners" is enabled in branch protection.

+---